 ProRender now offers Multi-Passes, which can be enabled here.

-The following Multi-Passes are available:
+The following and other Multi-Passes are available:

 This pass contains all directly illuminated geometry (incl. polygon lights and light sources) without additional indirect light.